nais/doc/docs/security/auth/idporten/sidecar.md

       You should instead validate that the `client_id` claim has a value equal to your ID-porten client ID.
     * Validate that the `acr` claim exists and that the set level matches the minimum [security level](#security-levels) for your endpoints.
         * If your endpoint(s) accepts a minimum of `Level3` authentication, you must also accept `Level4`.
         * The inverse should be rejected.
-That is, applicatione expecting `Level4` authentication should _NOT_ accept tokens with `acr=Level3`.
+That is, applications expecting `Level4` authentication should _NOT_ accept tokens with `acr=Level3`.